jamesquinlan/dsc-techstack/README.md

 ## Contributing guidelines

-All contributions are more than welcomed.
-Contributions may close an issue, fix a bug (reported or not reported), add new design blocks, improve the existing code, add new feature, and so on.
-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+All contributions are more than welcome.
+Contributions may close an issue, fix a bug (reported or not reported), add new design blocks, improve the existing code, add new features, and so on.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity, and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
 [Read the full Code of Conduct](https://github.com/jamesquinlan/dsc-techstack/blob/main/CODE_OF_CONDUCT.md).

-The `dev` branch is the default and base branch for the project.
-It is used for development and all Pull Requests should go there.
+The `dev` branch is the project's default and base branch.
+It is used for development, and all Pull Requests should go there.